-During this particular cosmic cycle the Vagus Nerve is possibly the most important nerve in the human body.
+During this particular cosmic cycle the Vagus Nerve is possibly one of the most important nerves in the human body.
 The vagus nerve is the longest nerve in our nervous system.
 It is also called the pneumogastric nerve or “Wanderer” and is the 10th cranial nerve.
 More importantly it interfaces with the parasympathetic system and as such controls our relaxation response.
 The nerve is the only one that reaches from the root (colon) to the brain.
-It sounds very like the “kundalini serpent” that yogis and ancient texts refer to.
-It is probably the most physical proof that the whole energetic/chakra system actually exists.
+It sounds very like the physical manifestation of the “kundalini serpent” that yogis and ancient texts refer to.
+It is possibly physical proof that the whole energetic/chakra system actually exists.

 The sympathetic nervous system “gears you up” and is part of the fight or flight response system.
 On every level of creation however yin/yang must be in balance.
 The imbalance is very obvious in our world.
 Our creations are very out of balance with nature and negatively affecting the planet.
 Our collective creations and systems are just the outward reflection of the imbalance in each one of us.